An Optimal Switching Approach for Bird Migration: Numerical Results

 \subsection{Perfect vs Imperfect information}

-In previous sections, we have observed how individuals optimize their migration strategy based on perfect information they perceive.
-However, as discussed in the introduction, birds in nature typically do not have access to perfect environmental information.
-Instead, they must make decisions based on imperfect information, leading to discrepancies between the expected and actual rewards.
+In previous sections, we have observed how individuals maximize their payoff by choosing a migration strategy, which is based on the assumption that the individual agent has perfect information of the environment and can make prediction about their journey.
+However, as discussed in the introduction, individual birds typically do not have access to perfect environmental information.
+While they can rely on past experience to estimate the conditions in their migratory route based on the perception, the actual environmental condition is likely subject to additional factors such as stochasticity/noise, or other changes due to human activities and global climate change.
+In any case, individual birds must make decisions based on imperfect information, leading to deviations between the expected and actual rewards.

-Despite this limitation, certain species in nature exhibit adaptive behaviors to mitigate these discrepancies.
+In some circumstances, the individual bird can gain access to more accurate environmental condition at the destination by utilizing a stopover site that is closer to the destination, in contrast to making a long distance direct flight.
 For example, the Icelandic whimbrel (\textit{Numenius phaeopus islandicus}) migrates from Iceland to West Africa during spring migration, utilizing West Europe as a stopover site \cite{gunnarsson2016migration}.
-Carneiro et al. \cite{carneiro2020linking} identified two primary spring migration strategies employed by this species: one involves a direct flight from wintering to breeding sites, while the other incorporates a stopover.
-The latter strategy is generally preferred, as it enables the birds to evaluate terminal site weather conditions at the stopover, thereby reducing weather-related risks.
+Carneiro et al. \cite{carneiro2020linking} identified two primary spring migration strategies employed by this species: a direct flight from wintering to breeding sites, versus the incorporation of a stopover site.
+The latter strategy is enables the birds to evaluate terminal site weather conditions at the stopover, thereby reducing weather-related risks, and is generally preferred.

-Hence, it is natural to ask the following biological question: \begin{itemize} \item How weather dynamics at the terminal site impact bird migration when perfect weather information is accessible at a stopover site?
-Can it reflect the adaptive behavior of \textit{Numenius phaeopus islandicus}? \end{itemize}
+Here, we attempt to address the following biological question: \begin{itemize} \item How does weather dynamics at the terminal site impact bird migration when more accurate weather information can be gained when utilizing a stopover site? \end{itemize}

-For clarity, denote the imperfect information function by lowercase $g(t)$ and the perfect information function by uppercase $G(t)$.
+For clarity, denote by $g(t)$ the perceived terminal reward function (based on imperfect information) and denote by $G(t)$ the actual terminal reward function (based on perfect information).
 To address the aforementioned question, we investigate the effect of information on both the expected payoff and migration strategy, which are analyzed in two aspects corresponding to the following subsections:

 In Subsection \ref{sec:5.2.1}, we explore the effect of noise in the terminal reward function.
 Precisely, we assume that the actual reward function is a perturbation of the perceived reward:

 where $\kappa(t)$ is an oscillatory function with high frequency and small amplitude.
 The parameter $A$ governs the intensity variation of the fluctuation with values ranging from 0 to 1.